YussufMohmaud/algorithmic-art/README.md

 newImg = Image.new('RGB', (pixel, pixel))
 ```

-The two for loops are responsible for defining a border for each image, basically dividing the dimensions of the picture by the number of images requested.
+The two for loops are responsible for defining a tile for each image, basically dividing the dimensions of the picture by the number of images requested.
 These values are used to determine the coordinates for each image.

 ```python
   for x in range(0, num_of_img):